iot-salzburg/gpu-jupyter/README.md

    You can optionally set a password in [http://localhost:8848/login](http://localhost:8848/login) or as described [below](#change-the-password) (former default password `gpu-jupyter`).
 Additionally, data within the host's `data` directory is shared with the container.

-    Note that the following images of GPU-Jupyter are available on [Dockerhub](https://hub.docker.com/r/cschranz/gpu-jupyter):
+    The following images of GPU-Jupyter are available on [Dockerhub](https://hub.docker.com/r/cschranz/gpu-jupyter):
      - `v1.6_cuda-12.0_ubuntu-22.04` (full image)
      - `v1.6_cuda-12.0_ubuntu-22.04_python-only` (only with a python interpreter and without Julia and R)
      - `v1.6_cuda-12.0_ubuntu-22.04_slim` (only with a python interpreter and without additional packages)